-Inject awesomeness into your DIY escape room with one of these 13 ciphers.
-They're hand-picked to be fun and solvable in a reasonable time.
+Craft mystique into your DIY escape room with one of these clever ciphers.
+They're hand-picked for being the perfect balance of challenge & fun.

 Rule-based ciphers are generally the best for escape rooms.

 They're creative, easy to design, and are unique so players get the maximum 'we solved it' feeling.
 Try one of these ciphers, pulled straight from the ancient scrolls of wisdom:

-Caeser Ciphers are one of the easiest ciphers to make and are a lot of fun for an escape party.
+Caeser Ciphers are one of the easiest ciphers to make and are really engaging in an escape party.
 Start by writing out the alphabet A-Z. Next write it out again underneath but shift the start to another letter like J. The amount that you move the second set of characters is called the shift or key.

 Here's an example that encodes Escape Party into ciphertext using shift 2.
 You can make it yourself using pen and paper or this tool.